Mastercraft-Apps/Fixed-Heliactyl/README.md

 All features:

-- Resource Management (Use it to create servers, gift them, etc)
+- Resource Management (Use it to create servers etc)
-- Coins (AFK Page Earning, Linkvertise earning, Gift them away)
+- Coins (AFK Page Earning, Linkvertise earning)
 - Renewal (Require coins for renewal)
 - Coupons (which give resources & coins to a user)
 - Servers (create, view, and edit servers)